Griffon (GFF) Dividend Report

 Griffon Corporation’s leadership is guided by a seasoned executive team with deep experience in industrial operations, financial stewardship, and long-term strategic planning.
 Ronald J. Kramer leads as Chairman and CEO, roles he has held since 2018 and 2008 respectively.
 His background in investment and executive leadership has shaped Griffon’s evolution into a more streamlined, shareholder-focused company.
 Kramer is known for his disciplined approach to capital allocation and his steady hand during market shifts.

 Robert F. Mehmel serves as President and Chief Operating Officer, playing a key role in Griffon’s operational execution.
 His leadership is particularly evident in the day-to-day performance of the company’s two main segments.
-Brian G. Harris, Executive Vice President and Chief Financial Officer, brings a strong financial acumen, overseeing everything from debt management to capital returns with a clear focus on maintaining fiscal discipline.
+Brian G. Harris, Executive Vice President and Chief Financial Officer, brings strong financial acumen, overseeing everything from debt management to capital returns with a clear focus on maintaining fiscal discipline.

 Valuation and Stock Performance